harry-codehub/harry-codehub/README.md

 ![Banner Image](image/EasyLife.jpg)

-## Hi there! 👋 I'm Stephen Gusse, a passionate Software Engineer.
+## Hi there! 👋 I'm Easy Life, a passionate Software Engineer.

-🚀 With over a decade of experience, I've honed my skills in crafting top-notch proprietary enterprise software products.
+🚀 I've honed my skills in crafting top-notch proprietary enterprise software products.
 My journey is all about utilizing diverse technologies to design, develop, and deploy enterprise-class solutions while gaining deep insights into customers' needs and product usage.

 👨‍🏭 Leading and mentoring teams, I establish coding standards and UI best practices.
 My extensive app development background ensures I'm always at the forefront of innovative UI engineering.

 🛠️ My tech toolkit includes NextJS, React, React Native, NodeJS, Redux/RTK Toolkit, and Angular.
-I thrive in Agile environments, where I've spent more than 10 years crafting accessible UIs for web applications, emphasizing iterations, continuous integration, and unwavering quality.
+I thrive in Agile environments, where I've spent more than 5 years crafting accessible UIs for web applications, emphasizing iterations, continuous integration, and unwavering quality.

 🔐 Industry Authentication standards like oAuth2?
 Yep, I've got you covered.
 Incorporating Authorization aspects into the UI framework is just another day at the office for me.